Numerically Stable Resonating Hartree-Fock: Stabilizing Resonating Hartree-Fock with the Matrix Adjugate

 \section{Stabilizing Resonating Hartree-Fock with the Matrix Adjugate}

 We start by rewriting Fukutome's original ResHF derivation\cite{Fukutome1988PoTP} with notation based on Burton. \cite{Burton2021JCP} We refer the interested reader to these excellent papers for a more thorough treatment of the theory.
 Then we examine nonorthogonal orbitals in the limit of orthogonality as a primary source of numerical instability and show how the application of the matrix adjugate avoids this issue.
 We will use the following notation throughout: Atomic orbitals (AOs) are designated with indices $\mu \nu \lambda \sigma$, general molecular orbitals (MOs) are assigned indices $p q r s$, with occupied MOs $i j k l$ and virtual MOs $a b$.
 Slater determinants are labeled with $A B$, and ResHF electronic states with $I J$.
+Matrices are represented using bold font.
+By default, these matrices are represented in the AO basis.
+Matrices represented in the MO basis are denoted using subscripted labels: `o' for occupied and `u' for virtual (unoccupied) MOs.